-Most recently my work has been shown at the Grand Central Art Center (solo, curated John Spiak), MCA Denver (solo, curated Elissa Auther), Greenleaf Gallery (solo), LAND (Nomadic Division), the Museum of Contemporary Art Utah, Art Center College of Design, Navel LA, Angels Gate Cultural Center, the Oakland Museum of California, High Desert Test Sites, Beaconsfield Gallery Vauxhall (curated Jane Mulfinger), Autonomie Gallery, and Movement Research at Judson Church, among others.
-I recently was the recipient of the Inaugural Pieter Performance Grant for Dancemakers.
+I’ve had solo shows at Grand Central Art Center (curated John Spiak), MCA Denver (curated Elissa Auther), Greenleaf Gallery, and group shows including MoCA Utah, LAND (Nomadic Division), Art Center College of Design, Navel LA, Angels Gate Cultural Center, Oakland Museum of California, High Desert Test Sites, Beaconsfield Gallery Vauxhall (curated Jane Mulfinger), Autonomie Gallery, and Movement Research at Judson Church, among others.
+I was the inaugural recipient of the Pieter Performance Grant for Dancemakers, and recently received an Artist Residency at the McColl Center for Art and Technology.

 I have received funding, awards and recognition from the Andy Warhol Foundation, the NEA, the Institute of Cultural Inquiry, Contemporary Collectors, the Center for Cultural Innovation, the Fleishhacker Foundation, the Zellerbach Family Foundation, Theater Bay Area, the Puffin Foundation, and the Bay Area Critics Circle.
 I was an NEA/TCG Emerging Director Finalist, an Altvater Fellow with Cornerstone Theater Company, and have been selected for residencies with the University of Minnesota Theater and Dance Department, Hothouse at the UCLA World Arts and Culture Department, Asylum, CounterPULSE, and the Atlantic Center for the Arts.
 From 1998-2008, I wrote and directed original devised theater, creating new works in New York, rural Mississippi, San Diego, the SF Bay Area, and Los Angeles.